Curriculum and courses

 6 hours per week

 - Department of Applied Computer Science: Principles of Business Administration, Principles of Database Management, Programming

 - Department of Business: Principles of Management, Financial and Managerial Accounting and Economics (information available in German only for most courses taught in German)

 - Department of Electrical Engineering and Information Technology: Principles of Electrical Engineering

 - ICEUS: Introduction to Intercultural Communication, Introduction to European Integration

-Target group: University applicants without previous German language knowledge
+Target group: University applicants without any previous knowledge of German

-Course content: You will acquire and practice basic reading, listening, writing and speaking skills.
+Course content: You will acquire and practise basic reading, listening, writing and speaking skills.
 At the end of the course, you will be able to make yourself understood in familiar, everyday situations.

 Course objective: At the end of the summer semester 2017, the course will finish with an examination at level A2.
-Advanced German courses at levels B1 and B2 will end with an official DSH exdamination approx end of summer term 2018, provided that you pass an intermediate examination.
+Advanced German courses at levels B1 and B2 will end with an official DSH examination towards the end of the summer semester 2018, provided that you pass an intermediate examination.

 DSH course A (20 hours per week)